-Unfortunately death is inevitable and one of the occurrences in life that at some point we will all have to face.
+Unfortunately, death is inevitable and one of the occurrences in life that at some point we will all have to face.
 Arguably the most difficult things to deal with during death are the intense emotions of grief and loss, facing an uncertain future without one of our loved ones.

-When death occurs one of the last things people want to consider would be finances and costs associated with death, in particular the funeral costs.
+When a death occurs one of the last things people want to consider would be finances and costs associated with death, in particular the funeral costs.
 Although it may not be an initial priority we all need to be realistic.
-It is useful to have an awareness of the costs involved and be in a state of readiness for what will ultimately become the inevitable.
+It is useful to have an awareness of the costs involved and be in a state of readiness for what will ultimately become inevitable.
 Financial implications associated with death are not just to do with the monetary value but also the associated burden to those who may hold the responsibility for the administration of the funeral and the estate.

-Dependent on the plan you choose funds are either automatically transferred to a funeral director whom would take care of the arrangements or in the case of Over 50’s funeral life insurance, a cash lump sum or monthly instalments can be paid to your loved ones.
+Dependent on the plan you choose funds are either automatically transferred to a funeral director who would take care of the arrangements or in the case of Over 50’s funeral life insurance, a cash lump sum or monthly installments can be paid to your loved ones.
 It is important to note that the Life insurance option is a lump sum cash payment and is not always guaranteed to cover funeral costs.
 Regardless, it may still provide your loved ones with some excess and reassurance that some, if not all of the costs are covered.

 The important thing with any plan is to ensure they are tailor-made to allow you to personalize every aspect of the day in a manner that suits your individual circumstances.
 Doing so gives you the ability to create a funeral that’s just how you want it to be.